Matttran7/SASEHACK-2023/README.md

 To run the program you first:
 1. cd into the smarter-together folder [cd smarter-together]
-2. You should be able to [npm start] the code, make sure you have the following dependencies installed
+2. You should be able to [npm start] the code, make sure you have the following dependencies installed<br />
-    2. a. npm install react-input-slider
+    2. a. npm install react-input-slider<br />
-    2. b. npm install uuid
+    2. b. npm install uuid<br />